saisundu/grade-10-igcse-past-papers/EN-0500/Paper-1/2023/Feb-March-2.md

 - **Answer Criteria**: 1 mark for each correct reason, maximum 2 marks.
 - **Acceptable Answers**: Large size/weight (3200 kg), brutal battles over mates/slashing and biting, large incisor teeth (up to 40 cm long).
 - **ChatGPT Response**:
- For Question 1(d)(i) based on Text B from "Into the Delta," a sample response to give two reasons why people think male hippos are aggressive could be:

 People often perceive male hippos as aggressive due to their size, as they can weigh up to 3200 kg, and their behavior during confrontations, such as fierce battles over mates, which can involve intense biting and the use of their large incisor teeth.

 #### 1(d)(ii)